Do you want to know how to identify trend reversal ahead of time, guaranteed?

 First, let’s define mean reversion and overextended markets.

-Mean reversion – This means trading back towards its average value (that could be defined using Moving Average, Bollinger Bands, and etc.)
+Mean reversion – This means trading back towards its average value (that could be defined using Moving Average, Bollinger Bands, or even a trend reversal indicator, etc.)

 Overextended markets – This means the market is “overstretch” away from its average value.